-Fire Or Gas Leak
+Fire or Gas Leak

 If the fire or gas alarm sounds continuously, LEAVE the building by the NEAREST SAFE ROUTE.
+In Psychology, this will NORMALLY be via the Malone Road entrance, but always be aware of other evacuation routes e.g. into car park or DKB Quad.

-Always be aware of evacuation routes.
-DURING ANY EVACUATION.
-ALWAYS FOLLOW GUIDANCE FROM SCHOOL EVACUATION WARDENS - LOOK FOR THEIR YELLOW HIGH-VISIBILITY JACKETS
+DURING ANY EVACUATION, ALWAYS FOLLOW GUIDANCE FROM SCHOOL EVACUATION WARDENS - LOOK FOR THEIR YELLOW HIGH-VISIBILITY JACKETS

-- DO NOT USE LIFTS

-- DO NOT GO BACK TO RECOVER VALUABLES etc.

-- DO NOT OBSTRUCT EXITS.

-- DO NOT CONGREGATE CLOSE TO THE BUILDING OR BLOCK THE MALONE RD FOOTPATH FOR PASSERS BY

-- DO NOT RE-ENTER BUILDING UNTIL OFFICIALLY TOLD TO DO SO Upon detecting a FIRE or an INCIDENT with a need to EVACUATE the building break the glass on the nearest green ALARM BUTTON.
+- DO NOT USE LIFTS - DO NOT GO BACK TO RECOVER VALUABLES etc. - DO NOT OBSTRUCT EXITS OR CONGREGATE ON THE STEPS OR CLOSE TO THE - BUILDING - DO NOT BLOCK THE MALONE RD FOOTPATH FOR PASSERS BY - DO NOT RE-ENTER BUILDING UNTIL OFFICIALLY TOLD TO DO SO - IF YOU COME ACROSS ANYONE NEEDING ASSISTANCE STAY WITH THEM OR BRING